 Back in January, Vancouver was called out for doing very little to enforce rules related to Airbnb.
 Numerous complaints were levied by city residents, but apparently the city did not follow up on them.
 Cities like Vancouver need to step up their game and be more proactive like other jurisdictions such as San Francisco, New York, or Florida.

-There is quite a bit going on when it comes to Airbnb Condo News.
+There is quite a bit going on when it comes to Short Term Condo Association Rental News.
 Most telling is that there are two states – Michigan and Florida – which are embracing the service and the tax revenue it brings.
 Such actions seem to indicate acceptance that will continue to impact Condo Associations.
 Other cities, like New York City, and to a lesser extent, Charleston, South Carolina – are fighting back.
 Regardless of where you live, make sure you have thought about policies for how you will deal with short-term rentals in your community.